Zmk55/BlackJack/README.md

-# Latch - SSH Manager
+# NeonJack - SSH Manager

 A modern, local-only SSH manager with encrypted import/export.
 Built with Tauri, React, and TypeScript.